concavegit/mips-subset/README.md

 # Test Benches

+- CPU Operations: We created a test for each of the 12 assembly operations we implemented.

 - Regfile: We write values to all registers with both write enable possibilities, checking for changes and consistencies with asserts.
 We also make sure that $zero is always zero in these processes.
 We also made sure that both read and write ports were decoupled via asserts.

 - ALU: We used a testbench which checks 1024 cases on all 8 operations on all 8 configurations of positive or negative inputs and outputs.
 This is a verilator testbench.